alicec123/python_webscraper/README.md

 pip install requests beautifulsoup4
 ```

-## Important Note

-Ensure compliance with Yahoo's terms of service and policies.
-Web scraping may be subject to legal and ethical considerations.

-## Customization

-Feel free to customize the script to meet your specific needs.
-Possible improvements include adding error handling, adjusting the time delay, or enhancing the user interface.

 ### 1. Get User Input

 The script prompts the user to enter the name of the ticker they are interested in getting information for